piagooo/cse15l-lab-reports/lab-report-6/lab-report-6-week-8.md

 Line 4: (none --> no output for this, none, zero)

-Line 5: (none --> no output for this, none, zero) // Please not that $1 is the github link that is included when we run bash grade.sh (link).
+Line 5: ("Cloning into 'student-submission'...", none, zero) // Please not that $1 is the github link that is included when we run bash grade.sh (link).

 Line 7: Creates variable called FILE1 that stands for the name of the student submitted file.